JASP 2025 ~ Speakers, Staff & Discussion Leaders

 Peter Graham

 Peter Graham is Professor Emeritus of English at Virginia Tech.
 He has written and lectured widely on Jane Austen.
 Among his publications is Jane Austen & Charles Darwin: Naturalists and Novelists.
 He currently is leading a three-semester Jane Austen Book Club through Virginia Tech's Lifelong Learning Institute.
+Peter has graced JASP with his presence for over a decade.

 Sarah Hurley